Rolf Sattler: Plant morphology, science and philosophy

+Finally, he developed Articulation Morphology.
+It is based on the open growth of plants, which entails ramification leading to articulation: the formation of articles.
+In this way, the plant is understood as an articulated whole.
+In contrast to mainstream morphology and other morphological approaches, articulation does not depend on a morphological theory, hence it is empirical in the sense that it is based solely on the observation of open growth, ramification, and articulation.
+Furthermore, articulation morphology is dynamic because articles are conceived as process combinations, and it is all-inclusive and unifying because it applies to all plants, including algae, bryophytes and vascular plants.

-The major focus of his philosophical contributions to plant morphology and our understanding of reality has been on process philosophy, integral philosophy, holism, contextualism, perspectivism, and complementarity.
+The focus of his philosophical contributions to plant morphology and our understanding of reality has been on process philosophy, integral philosophy, holism, contextualism, perspectivism, and complementarity.
 Besides hierarchy (holarchy), he underlines the importance of complementary perspectives such as holism as undivided wholeness, Yin-Yang, continuum and network views.
 Besides Aristotelian either/or logic, he emphasizes the importance of fuzzy logic.
 He explores how either/or logic can lead to conflict and even war, whereas fuzzy logic and Yin-Yang thinking can be healing because they connect what either/or logic has torn apart.
 Finally, he also emphasizes that beyond all perspectives is the unnamable source, emptiness (in the Buddhist sense), mystery, which is of ultimate importance for healing and total Being.

-Using a mandala, he presented a synthesis of his scientific, philosophical, and spiritual insights in his open book ‘’Wholeness, Fragmentation, and the Unnamable: Holism, Materialism, and Mysticism – A Mandala’’ (see below in Bibliography).
-This book also contains two extensive appendices, one on ‘’The Human Condition and its Transcendence’’, and another on ‘’Lessons from the 20th Century for the 21st Century’’.

 Awards and honors

 Sattler is a Fellow of the Linnean Society of London and a Fellow of the Royal Society of Canada.
-In 1974 he was awarded the Lawson Medal (the highest award of the Canadian Botanical Association) for his book Organogenesis of Flowers.
+In 1974, he was awarded the Lawson Medal (the highest award of the Canadian Botanical Association) for his book Organogenesis of Flowers.

-In 1995 he received an honorary doctorate (D.Sc.) from the Open International University at Colombo, Sri Lanka for his contributions to complementary alternative medicine.
+In 1995, he received an honorary doctorate (D.Sc.) from the Open International University at Colombo, Sri Lanka for his contributions to complementary alternative medicine.

 A symposium was dedicated to him on the occasion of his retirement.